-If you have already met with someone in our office to create a Notice or Letter of Disability and you have been approved for accommodations, you may request many of them here online!
+If you have already met with someone in our office to create a Notice or Letter of Accommodations and you have been approved, you may request many of them here online!
 Click on the links below to access the online request forms.
 If you prefer paper copies or need another format, please stop by our office!

 Range of accommodations

 Depending upon your specific needs, we can set up a variety of accommodations in the classroom, in campus living, and on campus in general.
 The accommodations you utilize will depend on you— you tell us and your professors in writing each semester which accommodations you are going to be using.
 This all starts with a meeting with one of our staff.
 For a pdf list of commonly-used accommodations, click here.

 How do I set up accommodations?

 Below is a handy flow chart that walks you through our process for undergraduate and graduate students.
 You will notice that the first thing on the chart is contacting our office!
 Law students, you will also start the process in our office, and we will talk you through the procedure from there.

 We will ask you for documentation of your disability— this is information from a qualified licensed professional such as your doctor, therapist, psychoeducational testing, etc. We look for recent documentation (dated within the last five years).
 If you have older documentation, bring it so we can discuss it with you.
 We may ask that you obtain updated testing in order to get a clear picture of your current abilities and challenges.
 Your documentation must include information from a qualified professional that addresses your current functioning, diagnosis, and recommendations for appropriate accommodations.